sivamani2004/Medical-SQL-RAG-Agent---Automated-Appointment-Booking/README.md

 * It will ask for your password.
 Type `mysecretpassword` (it will be invisible) and press Enter.

 > **(Optional) Viewing the DB in VS Code:**
-> You can install the [PostgreSQL VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-postgresql) to connect to and view your running database container.
+> You can install the [PostgreSQL VS Code extension](https://learn.microsoft.com/en-gb/azure/postgresql/extensions/vs-code-extension/overview) to connect to and view your running database container.
 Use the `localhost`, `5432`, `postgres`, and `mysecretpassword` to connect.
+Additionally, video walkthrough link is [here](https://www.youtube.com/watch?v=d_wpn8wW2sw&list=TLPQMjIxMDIwMjUgOmW3bpnHpA&index=5).

 ### 7. Run the Agent